Skip to Content

 Some will be centred around the engineering of peak performance, some include elements of sports and performing arts psychology, while others will focus on authenticity, power and politics.
 These focus on transforming any old inefficient behaviours into new more effective direction.

 Ongoing assessments over the course of the programme include monthly reports and conducting a larger Social Enterprise Project.

 The workshops run from 8.30am - 5.00pm on a Friday and Saturday.
-They are held once a month (mid-month) on the Massey University Auckland campus or at a residential Auckland location over the course of 9 months.
+They are held once a month (mid-month) in Auckland and Wellington or at a residential location each month for nine months.

 The Master of Advanced Leadership Practice is led by international specialists in their fields.

 You will learn from inspirational leaders, creative practitioners and Massey University’s own acclaimed staff.
 Guest speakers will bring confidential insights and wisdom about the challenges they have faced.
 You will gain from an intensive and outcome-focused experience.

 Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.

 Massey University’s business and management studies rank in the top 200 (by QS (Quacquarelli Symonds) rankings).
 We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

 The University recognises a growing global demand for engagement between business schools and organisations in defining future leaders capable of making both the big directional and daily changes needed for organisations - and countries - to thrive in uncertain economic times.